codingkapur/visualize-my-orders-backend/README.md

 # OMS - ORDERS MANAGEMENT SYSTEM

 Receive orders for your business and visualize them in this application.
 Perform CRUD operations.
 Sort by status.
-Stay on topm of deliveries.
+Stay on top of deliveries.
 Manage your orders with ease, saving time and energy to focus on providing the best possbile service to your customers and growing your business!

 ## Features